 Now let's talk about drugs prohibition and how it is connected to the rise of the pharmaceutical industry.
-It is of general knowledge that the exceptional money that the narcotics monopolies generates an evident financial interest.
+It is of general knowledge that the exceptional money that narcotics monopolies generate has an evident financial interest.
 Opposed to what was defended, the desperate attempt to control drugs monopoly was not as much a sanitary necessity as a financial concern.

-Well, as the new temperance movements and the fight against substances would grow, we would see once again the new business north-american class interested in finance 'new sorts of business'.
+As the new temperance movements and the fight against substances would grow, we would see once again the new business north-american class interested in financing 'new sorts of business'.
 This time, serious amounts of money would be seen in massive media investments, which would start to present „big issues“, such as drugs and foreign cultural values, as ideological menaces.
 Big-scale prohibitionist campaigns would be promoted in the entire country.
 Promoted by rich collaborators, such as William Randolph Hearst, also known as Harry Anslinger's* friend.
-These new collaborations between the business north-american class, the media and the government would make the USA feel threatened by the new national catastrophe that the drugs usage represented.
-Which, on reality, was not exactly the case.
+These new collaborations between business north-american class, media and government would make the USA feel threatened by the new national catastrophe that drugs usage represented.
+Which, in reality, was not exactly the case.

 In 1912, the Haye Convention reunited 13 States.
 The european delegations still needed to protect their opium business in the Eastern, prohibition was still not considered a real option.

 In 1919, the Treaty of Versailles would pass on to the recently created 'League of Nations' the mission of controlling opium and other drugs' traffic.
-The first international institutions became responsible for watching over drugs markets and traffics.
+The first international institutions became responsible for watching over drug markets and traffic.

-In 1925, the first international regulamentation on coca leaves, opium, cannabis and its derivatives (cocaine, heroin and kif) is created.
+In 1925, the first international regulamentation on coca leaves, opium, cannabis and its derivatives (cocaine, heroin and kif) was created.